MatthieuMordrel/productivity-app/README.md

 - Try changing the color when hovering over a session with a task
 - Try changing the color when the session has a task associated

+To go further:

+- Add a way to save your settings
+- Add a way to add recurring tasks that will be setup by default
+- Add a way to save your schedule

 Done:

 - Limit task name to 25 characters